sybrew/the-seo-framework/readme.txt

 	/
 	* TODO Visual notification for when an actual `robots.txt` file has been found.
 		* https://wordpress.org/support/topic/sitemap-settings-1/
-	/
-	* TODO Added Social Image URL for Posts upload with notification whether it's actually being used.
 * **Changed:**
+	* Knowledge Graph has been converted into "Authorized Presence".
+Its usage, output and effect are still the same.
-	* The first two description separators are no longer marked "recommended".
-This is because the description does not need to support old browsers or old screen readers.
+	* The first two description separator buttons are no longer marked "recommended".
+		* This is because the description does not need to support old browsers or old screen readers.
 * **Improved:**
 	* When the description title additions exceed 72 characters, they will no longer be included in the automated description.
 		* This is also documented as a fix, but it states 154 characters instead of 72 there.